 Another focus is the provision of consultancy to the DGUV and its members in all issues of biological exposure and effects upon the immune system, particularly those caused by allergens and omponents of organic dust.

-The competence center's findings are channelled into the standardization of methods for the diagnosis of allergic diseases and into the assessment of the clinical and diagnostic impact of non-invasive methods.
-Detection methods for exposition control at the workplace are developped for risk evaluation.
+The Competence Centre's findings are channelled into the standardization of methods for the diagnosis of allergic diseases and into the assessment of the clinical and diagnostic impact of non-invasive methods.
+Detection methods for exposition control at the workplace are developed for risk evaluation.